yunnysunny/grunt-pages/README.md

   author: "Highroller, Jody"
 }
 ```

 The only property that is not interpreted literally is the `date`.
 It is used as a `dateString` when constructing a [Date object](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Date) in JavaScript, and must be in a [parseable format](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Date/parse).
-For both YAML and JavaScript object metadata, the JavaScript `Date` object is available in the layout.

 #### Syntax Highlighting
 For adding code to your posts, grunt-pages has [GitHub flavoured markdown](https://help.github.com/articles/github-flavored-markdown) syntax highlighting using [pygments](http://pygments.org/).